Chart Color Schemes

 Bronte Collection

 Bronte Collection by Fortis comprises nine luxury four-bedroom freestanding coastal homes on a 2,472sqm site just 190m from Bronte Beach.
-Each home features sweeping ocean views, private pools, dual garaging with EV charging, individual lifts, and high-end interiors by Alexander and Co and Lawless and Meyerson.
+Each home features sweeping ocean views, private pools, dual garaging with EV charging, individual lifts, high-end interiors by Alexander & Co and Lawless & Meyerson, and select residences include state-of-the-art gyms and saunas.
 Architecture by MHN Design Union.
 Display suite open, sales active, completion expected 2026.

 Employment